 obtaining the appropriate licence for such Redistribution via the Order Form and paying the applicable Redistribution licence Fees in accordance with the Agreement; and

-reporting such Redistribution of Information, including Subscribers’ Use of Real-Time Data, in accordance with the EMDA Reporting Policy and paying the applicable Fees in accordance with the Agreement.
+reporting such Redistribution of Information, including Subscribers’ Use of Information, in accordance with the EMDA Reporting Policy and paying the applicable Fees in accordance with the Agreement.

-The Contracting Party is required to report any Subscribers’ Use of Real-Time Data.
+The Contracting Party is required to report any Subscribers’ Use of Information.

 The Contracting Party is required to pay a Fee for any Subscribers’ Use of Information, subject to clause 3.4 of this Policy.

-If the Contracting Party Redistributes Delayed Data to a Redistributor and/or a Subscriber and generates a Direct Economic Benefit and/or creates a Value Added Service, in the opinion of Euronext, then a Fee is due.
+If the Contracting Party Redistributes Delayed Data and/or After Midnight Data or Original Created Works created using Delayed Data and/or After Midnight Data to a Redistributor and/or a Subscriber and generates a Direct Economic Benefit and/or creates a Value Added Service, in the opinion of Euronext, then a Fee is due.
 The Contracting Party may request a Fee waiver by submitting a completed Delayed Data Fee Waiver Application Form to Euronext and Euronext will assess in its sole discretion if a Direct Economic Benefit was generated and/or a Value Added Service was created by the Contracting Party, in which case the waiver will be denied.
 The Contracting Party who wishes to apply for the Fee waiver will provide Euronext with all information Euronext requires to make such assessment.
 Any assessment by Euronext will not suspend the Fee payment obligations of the Contracting Party.

 Redistributor/Subscriber Relationship